-- 15.1 A Framework Agreement may be set up for goods, services or works that are needed on a regular basis. - 15.2 Before advertising the setting up of a Framework Agreement the Head of Procurement must be consulted. - 15.3 Once Cabinet approval has been given an advertisement for inclusion in the Framework must be advertised in Source Derbyshire, and if the EU Threshold has been exceeded, OJEU as a minimum and other publications agreed with or stipulated by the Head of Procurement. - 15.4 Selection of organisations onto the Framework Agreement must follow a Tender process and be in accordance with these Rules.
+- 15.1 A Framework Agreement may be set up for goods, services or works that are needed on a regular basis. - 15.2 Before advertising the setting up of a Framework Agreement the Head of Procurement must be consulted. - 15.3 Once the Head of Procurement's approval has been given an advertisement for inclusion in the Framework must be advertised in Source Derbyshire, and if the EU Threshold has been exceeded, OJEU as a minimum and other publications agreed with or stipulated by the Head of Procurement.

-- 15.5 Cabinet approval to a Framework Agreement must be obtained before it can be used. - 15.6 A Framework Agreement must not exceed four years. - 15.7 Where more than one Contractor is appointed to provide a service under a Framework Agreement individual contracts may unless the Framework Agreement says differently be awarded by using one or more of the following principles:- - by a mini Tender competition
+- 15.4 Selection of organisations onto the Framework Agreement must follow a Tender process and be in accordance with these Rules. - 15.5 The Head of Procurement following consultation with the relevant Cabinet Member should agree the use of a framework agreement with the Directorate as the best procurement solution for the Council. - 15.6 A Framework Agreement must not exceed four years. - 15.7 Where more than one Contractor is appointed to provide a service under a Framework Agreement individual contracts may unless the Framework Agreement says differently, be awarded by using one or more of the following principles: - by a further Tender competition

-- by value (lowest price) - 15.8 Any mini competition under Rule 15.6 should be on the criteria used to establish the framework and therefore can include technical expertise and capacity if these were part of that criteria. - 15.9 Framework Agreements procured by other local authorities, public bodies or purchasing consortiums, for example the East Midlands Centre of Excellence or Office of Government Commerce (OGC), may be used if Cabinet has approved their use on being satisfied that the Council can lawfully use them and that it is in the Council's interest to do so.
+- by value (lowest price) - 15.8 Any further competition under Rule 15.7 should be based on the criteria used to establish the framework and therefore can include technical expertise and capacity if these were part of that criteria. - 15.9 Framework Agreements procured by other local authorities, public bodies or purchasing consortia, for example Government Procurement Service (GPS), Members of the Pro 5 local government procurement consortia or East Midlands Property Alliance / Scape, may be used if the Head of Procurement and a Cabinet member has approved their use on being satisfied that the Council can lawfully use them and that it is in the Council's interest to do so.

-15.10 The Head of Procurement will keep a record of all Framework public bodies but available to the Council to use.
-[LINK]
+15.10 The Head of Procurement will keep a record of all Framework Agreements approved under this Rule including those set up by other public bodies but available to the Council to use.